mr-dke/MikroTik-Automation-Template/README.md

 ## Usage

 ### Basic Script Usage
 Each script can be run from the SecureCRT termianl emulation program.
-Sorry they can't be run from the CLI directly cuz I'm not that good.
-Yet...
+Sorry they can't be run from the CLI directly cuz I'm not that good, Yet...

 Connect to your MikroTik device, click script > run > select script > click run.